-The formal internship experience provides the student an opportunity to apply acquired academic knowledge, enhance skills and continue learning through the supervision of an experienced health care professional.
-The internship is a structured learning environment that allows the student to experience the roles and responsibilities of the health care administrator/manager while gaining an understanding of the organizational dynamics of a real-world health care organization.
-At the internship location, students will be expected to effectively integrate their efforts within the existing organizational setting.
-The internship is an optional component of the health administration curriculum; however, no credit is awarded.
-(Summer, as required)
+The formal Graduate Assistantship (GA) experience provides the student an opportunity to apply acquired academic knowledge, enhance skills and continue learning through the supervision of an experienced health care professional.
+The GA is a structured learning environment that allows the student to experience the roles and responsibilities of the health care administrator/manager while gaining an understanding of the organizational dynamics of a real-world health care organization.
+At the GA location, students will be expected to effectively integrate their efforts within the existing organizational setting.
+The GA is a required component of the health administration curriculum; however, no credit is awarded.
+(Fall and Spring)